Geisel School of Medicine: Admissions

-In 2021, the Geisel School of Medicine ranked 45th in research and 24th in primary care by U.S. News & World Report.
+The Geisel School of Medicine is ranked in Tier 1 in U.S. News & World Report's 2026 best medical schools for primary care.

 In 2021, the Liaison Committee for Medical Education (LCME) granted the Geisel School of Medicine a full eight-year term of accreditation, the longest available.

 Organization

 Similar to Dartmouth College, the Geisel School of Medicine operates on a quarter system.
 The school is directly managed by a Dean who is advised by a 22-member Board of Overseers.
 Part of the larger institution, the Geisel School of Medicine is ultimately administered by Dartmouth's president and Board of Trustees.
 As of the 2008–2009 academic year, the school operates on a budget of $237 million.

 Research and publications

 Besides research conducted within the infrastructure of academic departments, research at Geisel is also organized around over a dozen research centers and institutes.
 The centers cover various medical subjects such as neuroscience, oncology (Dartmouth Cancer Center), psychiatry, and pediatrics.
 Funded research at Geisel School of Medicine amounted to $140 million during the 2012–2013 academic year.

 The medical school publishes a magazine, Dartmouth Medicine.
 In addition, the school also publishes an innovative medical literary journal, Lifelines (literary journal).